In the next paragraphs, you will be reading about 30 detailed tattoo statistics for 2023.

 This factor is so important that people often choose a tattoo artist for their popularity or for their tattoo style.

-Tattoo statistics reveal that there is a potential for the tattoo industry to experience some slow times, but will grow again in popularity.
+Tattoo industry statistics reveal that there is a potential for the tattoo industry to experience some slow times, but will grow again in popularity.

 Due to the nature of tattoos, it’s not likely that this mode of self-expression will ever fade away.